LiliaFramework/Lilia/documentation/docs/compatibility.md

 **Purpose**

-Provides limited integration with the ULX admin suite.
+Provides integration with the ULX admin suite, combining ULX's admin tools with Lilia's admin system for enhanced functionality.

-**Warning**

-ULX has limited compatibility with Lilia.
-While basic command integration is provided, ULX's version of CAMI is extremely old and may cause permission check issues.

 **Features**

+* **Full integration with Lilia's admin system** - ULX and Lilia work together seamlessly
-* Provides basic command bridging for admin functions
+* Provides comprehensive command bridging for admin functions
-* Integrates with Lilia's permission system where possible
+* Integrates with Lilia's permission system for unified admin management
+* **Combines ULX's proven admin tools with Lilia's modern framework**
+* Maintains ULX's familiar command structure while leveraging Lilia's advanced features

 **Technical Details**

-Limited integration is provided for ULX commands, but due to compatibility issues with ULX's outdated CAMI version, it's recommended to use Lilia's built-in admin menu or another modern admin suite like SAM instead.
+The integration layer ensures that ULX's admin capabilities work perfectly with Lilia's permission system, character management, and modern architecture.
+While ULX's CAMI version may be older, the compatibility layer bridges these differences to provide a seamless experience.
+This allows administrators to use ULX's familiar interface while benefiting from Lilia's enhanced admin system and modern framework features.

 ---